 table and that column should store strings.

 Here is a full list of column types available in Laravel.
-We are not going through all of them, and instead, we’ll why we choose the specific column type as we encounter specific problems in the future.
+We are not going through all of them, but instead, we’ll discuss why we choose the specific column type as we encounter specific problems in the future.

 Notice line 19, $table->string('email')->unique();